 Our challenging standards-based curriculum emphasizes the development of essential skills, the understanding of important concepts, and the ability to apply learning to real-world problems.

 Our curriculum includes courses of study for all students in English language arts, mathematics, science, social studies, world languages, music, visual arts, physical education, and health.
 In addition, students take grade-specific trimester courses in technology, research, and study skills which are designed to support their integrated learning experience.

 English Language Arts

 Eighth grade ELA will take a thematic approach to literature.
 Our study will include different genres with all the literature connected through the ‘coming of age’ theme.
-In additional to their individual reading choices, we will study Private Peaceful, The House on Mango Street, To Kill a Mockingbird, Twelfth Night, and The Ocean at the End of the Lane as a whole class.
+In addition to their individual reading choices, we will study Private Peaceful, The House on Mango Street, To Kill a Mockingbird, and several novel selections for independent and small group study.
 Through class discussions, collaboration, journals and reflection, students will gain a deeper appreciation for the literature we study as well as simultaneously enhance their writing and critical thinking skills.

 Students will gain an understanding of a range of literary devices.
 They will be able to recognize how various literary techniques such as setting, parallel plots, dynamic characters, symbolism, motifs, imagery, and irony impact the work’s theme and ultimately, the reader.
 Speaking and listening skills will be practiced in small group and whole class discussions.
 Students will be expected to collaborate, share their connections, and learn from each other.